embulk/embulk-input-jdbc/embulk-input-mysql/README.md

 Recommended usage is to leave `incremental_columns` unset and let this plugin automatically finds an AUTO_INCREMENT primary key.
 Currently, only strings and integers are supported as incremental_columns.

+## Trouble shooting

+- If you get an exception 'The server time zone value XXX is unrecognized ...', please set proper time zone to the MySQL server or set `true` to the `use_legacy_datetime_code` property.

 ## Example

 ```yaml